 Eat a Well-Balanced Diet

 A well-balanced diet can help reduce the risk of many diseases, including diabetes, heart disease, and even certain cancers.
-Start by making small changes like reducing your intake of saturated fat, sodium, and added sugars.
+One of our senior health tips is to start by making small changes like reducing your intake of saturated fat, sodium, and added sugars.
 Pick lean proteins and whole grains and try to work fruits and vegetables into every meal.

 The National Sleep Foundation recommends that adults age 65 and older get between seven and eight hours of sleep each night.
-If you have difficulty sleeping, speak with your doctor.
+Our next health tip for elderly people is to speak with your doctor if you have difficulty sleeping.
 There are treatable sleep disorders and other medical considerations to explore with your healthcare team that can help get you back to those necessary hours of sleep at night.

 Smoking cessation represents the single most important step that smokers can take to improve the length and quality of their lives.
 Smoking is associated with many diseases and conditions, including heart disease, lung disease, and even cancer.
 It is never too late to quit for good.
 Not sure where to start?
 The American Cancer Society has some great resources you can use.